AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART11.md

   ```

 **Priority 2 (Multi-Tenancy):**
-- Add TenantId if audits should be tenant-scoped
+- Add TenantId if audits MUST be tenant-scoped

 ---